Chapter 6: The Roadmap

 Approach: Often qualitative.
 Open-ended questions.
 Looking for patterns you didn’t anticipate.

-Example: “How do K-pop fans in the U.S. construct community identity online?”
+Music example: “How do K-pop fans in the U.S. construct community identity online?”

 Output: Patterns, themes, preliminary frameworks.
 Often inductive.